Arihant25/beginner-python-projects/README.md

 - flashy - A flash card app for learning the 101 most commonly used French words
 - monday_motivator - Emails a random motivational quote if it's a Monday
 - birthday_wisher - Emails people on their birthday
+- ISS_tracker - Emails when the ISS is passing over you
+- kanye_quotes - GUI app to show a random quote by Kanye West on pressing a button